woocommerce/qit-documentation/docs/custom-tests/02-tagging-tests.md

 # Tagging tests

 :::info
-The Custom Tests feature is available as early-access.
+The custom E2E tests feature is available as early-access.
 :::

 ## Introduction